QubitPi/QubitPi/README.md

 ![Error loading tagging-issue-solved.png](img/tagging-issue-solved.png)

-a question raised in my mind: **What is there are multiple such issues and I was not luck enough to spot them sooner than later?**
+a question raised in my mind: **What if there are multiple such issues and I was not lucky enough to spot them sooner than later?** My answer was _this is a [broken window problem](https://en.wikipedia.org/wiki/Broken_windows_theory)_.
+Managing tech team should

+1. Give team autonomy as much as possible
+2. Sate-gard team by preventing any "broken window", which is what I am doing below:

 </details>

 <!-- TECH-MGMT-DASHBOARD:START -->